gzeinnumer/SearchViewDialog/README.md

 - **3.1.5**
   - Disable order on search
 - **3.1.6**
-  - Max length On Texk
+  - Max length On Teks set to 30 and olny single line

 ---
 # Contribution